hcaumo/Ripple/README.md

    - **Financial Instrument Smart Contract**
    - **Stablecoin Smart Contract**

+8. **Third-Party KYC/AML Service**
+   - Integrates with the platform via WebHook to perform KYC and AML checks, ensuring compliance and blocking users if their AML status changes.

 ## Installation

-This platform is known to run on AWS, Bubble.io and XRPL.
+This platform is known to run on AWS, Bubble.io, and XRPL.

 ### Steps to Install and Configure